Alisama20/Complex-Networks-Dynamics/README.md

 **A. S. Amari Rabah**

-Developed as part of the coursework for *Complex Networks and Nonlinear Systems* — Master's Degree in Physics: Radiation, Nanotechnology, Particles and Astrophysics, University of Granada, Spain.
+Developed as part of the coursework for *Physics of Complex Networks and Interdisciplinary Applications* — Master's Degree in Physics and Mathematics - Fisymat, University of Granada, Spain.